alphasixty/Rogue-AP/README.md

 # Setting up DHCP

-> We are going to use dnsmasq to set DHCP
+> We are going to use dnsmasq to set up DHCP

 #### Configure dnsmasq.conf in /etc/dnsmasq.conf